-If you’re visiting Gatlinburg and want to do some hiking, read on to find out more about our 6 favorite short hikes to do in the Great Smoky Mountains in the fall as well as some trekking basics to help you prepare for your trip!
+If you’re visiting Gatlinburg and want to do some hiking, read on to find out more about our 6 favorite short hikes to do in the Great Smoky Mountains as well as some trekking basics to help you prepare for your trip!

 Don’t forget to check out our web story: The Best 6 Short Hikes in the Smokies

 Great Smoky Mountains Hiking Basics

 - There is no entrance fee to visit the park although the visitors centers are worth a stop to pick up a map of the Smokies.

 - While hiking in the Smoky Mountains, please practice “Leave No Trace” principles – leave only footprints and take only photographs.

 - Pets are only allowed in campgrounds, picnic areas, parking lots, and along roads but must be kept on a leash.